PhenolLully/e-commerce-backEndProject/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+  My motivation was to show that I understand how to complete a backend part of a project
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+  I built this project in order to understand how ORM really works for my own understanding
 - What problem does it solve?
+  The problem it solves is completing the backend aspect of this E-Commerce project
 - What did you learn?
+  I learned that connecting routes is not as difficult as I thought I just know that I still have a lot to improve on.

 ## Installation